Topography of the Young Galactic Disk: Spatial and Kinematic Patterns of the Clustered Star Formation in the Solar Neighborhood: Results

 This view of clusters as valleys in the reachability plot allows for retrieval of the clusters in the sample: if a specific reachability distance $\epsilon$ is fixed, the DBSCAN clusters with $N_{min}$ and $\epsilon$ can be directly obtained from the plot as the valleys deeper than $\epsilon$, i.e. characterized by reachability distances smaller than $\epsilon$.
-The original paper by \citet{Ankerstetal99} proposes a different possibility for cluster retrieval where the clusters are separated based on the slope of the valleys formed in the reachability plot instead of their depth, fixing a parameter $\xi \in (0,1)$ associated to the difference in density between adjacent points.
-In this work, we use the $\xi$ strategy since it takes advantage of the multi-scale approach of OPTICS, allowing for hierarchical structures to emerge, with groupings potentially embedded within each other.
-We have fixed $N_{min}=6$ as a reasonable balance between noise and the detection of small structures, and have explored the parameter $\xi$, choosing $\xi=0.09$, which prioritizes the significance of the structures detected instead of richness of hierarchy.
-Indeed, if we define the hierarchical level of a cluster recursively, with level 0 clusters not containing any other cluster, and clusters of level $l$ containing clusters of level $l-1$, the clustering obtained in this work reaches up to level 3, corresponding to the entire distribution.
-The main results of this analysis are shown in Figure \ref{FigOpticsGral} and Table \ref{tableOptics}.
+The original paper by \citet{Ankerstetal99} proposes a different possibility for cluster retrieval where the clusters are separated based on the steepness of the slope of the valleys formed in the reachability plot instead of their depth, fixing a parameter $\xi \in (0,1)$ associated to the difference in density between adjacent points.
+As explained in the original paper, with this procedure clusters are features in the reachability plot that start with a downward slope, end with an upward slope and fulfill requirements for both a minimum number of points and a minimum density increment with respect to its environment.